 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - o DfE guidance Keeping Children Safe in Education 2016 (KCSIE) - Working Together to Safeguard Children 2015 (WTSC) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2016) - o Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online, 2016) - Early Years and Foundation Stage Framework 2017 (EYFS) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+This includes: - DfE guidance Keeping Children Safe in Education 2021 (KCSIE) - Working Together to Safeguard Children 2015 (WTSC)

+- Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.